alephium/docs/docs/ralph/built-in-functions.md

 fn transferTokenFromSelf!(toAddress:Address, tokenId:ByteVec, amount:U256) -> ()
 ```

 Transfers the contract's token from the input assets of the function.
+The toAddress must not be the same as the contract address.

 > @param **toAddress** *the address to transfer token to*
 >